The Constitution of the Liberty States of America© 2018

 approve trade agreements with foreign nations, which are negotiated by the

 - The National Congress shall have the power to establish a uniform rule of citizen naturalization, and provide revenues for national border security to prohibit illegal entrance into the sovereign nation or any sovereign state.

-- The National Congress shall have the power to coin money, regulate the value thereof, regulate the circulation and creation of money and money instruments, and establish the currency value of foreign coin, and fix the Standard of Weights and Measures.
+- The National Congress shall have the power to coin money, regulate the value thereof, regulate the circulation and creation of money and money instruments, regulate the national banking system and establish the currency value of foreign coin, and fix the Standard of Weights and Measures.

 - The National Congress shall have the power to provide for the punishment for the national criminal felony of counterfeiting the securities and money of the Liberty States of America.